ubucon-asia/2021/content/sessions/panel_discussion___open_source_communities_in_asia_opportunities_and_challenges/index.md

 featured: false # If it's true.
 This session will appear on main page.
 speakers: # Speaker info
     - name: Hong Phuc Dang
-      bio:
+      bio: Founder, FOSSASIA
       email: hp@fossasia.org # Email
       launchpad: # link to launchpad.net profile
-      github: # link to github profile
+      github: https://github.com/hpdang # link to github profile
-      profile: "sessions/<session-item-dir>/<photo-file>" # Speaker photo
+      profile: profile.jpg # Speaker photo
-      linkurl: # Other website link url
+      linkurl: https://fossasia.org/ # Other website link url
-      linklabel: # Label for linkurl
+      linklabel: Website # Label for linkurl
 ---
-We will hear from representatives of our hosts and open source communities in Asia. https://2021.ubucon.asia/hosts/Moderator: Hong Phuc DangSpeakers: TBC
+We will hear from representatives of our hosts and open source communities in Asia. https://2021.ubucon.asia/hosts/

+Moderator: Hong Phuc Dang

+Speakers: TBC

+### About the speakers
+#### Hong Phuc Dang
+Hong Phuc is the founder of FOSSASIA, an organization that strives to improve people’s lives through sharing open technologies and fostering global connections and sustainable production.
+She serves as a member of the IEEE Standards Association Board of Governors and as vice chair of the Open Source Committee.
+She is also a board member of the Open Source Business Alliance and the Open Source Initiative.
+With over a decade of open source expertise, she supports companies in their technology transition to open source and innersource development models.
+Her recent efforts focused on bringing open source hardware into production at scale.